-Well, the working principle of fire extinguishers is quite simple.
-When you press the lever, the propellant exerts pressure on the fire extinguishing agent.
+The working principle of fire extinguishers is quite simple.
+When you press the lever, the propellant exerts pressure on the fire-extinguishing agent.
 As a result, the valve opens.
 Hence, a fire extinguishing agent emerges from the nozzle.
 Obviously, there can be so many different types of fire extinguishing methods.

 Out of all, there are mainly three types of fire extinguishers.
-These are water fire extinguisher, dry powder fire extinguisher, and CO2 fire extinguisher.
-Sometimes there is a chance of fire extinguisher explosion.
+These are water fire extinguishers, dry powder fire extinguishers, and CO2 fire extinguishers.
+Sometimes there is a chance of a fire extinguisher explosion.
 And, for that; Gay Lussac Law is responsible.

 In layman, when the outside temperature increases due to fire.
 The pressure inside the fire extinguisher also increases.
 Thus, it can explode.
 That’s why Strong tanks or cylinders are needed to stop the fire extinguisher from exploding.

 Well, you should know that sometimes aerosol sprays (for example Deodrants) can explode too.
 And, the obvious reason behind this is the Gay Lussac Law.

 That’s why there is a warning sign outside every deodorant bottle. “pressurized container, protect it from sunlight. do not expose it to a temperature above 50°C”.
-Because, if you do; you know according to Gay Lussac law definition, what will happen next??
+Because, if you do; you know according to Gay Lussac’s law definition, what will happen next??

 There are mainly three components of a bullet.
-These are primer, propellant or gun powder, and a proper bullet.
+These are primer, propellant or gunpowder, and a proper bullet.
 All of them are held together in a case or a cartridge.

-Let’s Fire A Bullet
+Let’s Fire a Bullet